 In my work, I have built relationships with arts-based organizations, youth restorative justice groups, reproductive justice movements, Afro-indigenous healing farms, school districts, non-profits, and survivor advocacy organizations.

-In these roles, I’ve led project research and assessment initiatives, managed large-scale projects, provided operations support, and built organizational capacity through long-term accompaniment and coaching.
+In these roles, I’ve led research and assessment initiatives, managed large-scale projects, provided operations support, and built organizational capacity through long-term accompaniment and coaching.

 • Writing